CathalDolan/july-hackathon/README.md

 ### User Stories

-* As a user I should be able to select a coffee style drink
+* As a user I should be able to select a coffee drink
 * As a user I should be able to select a snack
 * As a user I should be able to set my collection time
 * As a user I should be able to send my order via sending JSON
-* As a user i expect to see available coffees and snacks
+* As a user I expect to see all available coffees and snacks